Outdoor vs Indoor Solar: The Key Differences

 Power Produced by PowerFim a-Si Solar Panels in Different Indoor and Outdoor Environments.

-To answer the original question, only solar panels that are optimized for indoor/artificial light will work, such as PowerFilm’s Low Light Series OEM solar panels.
+To answer the original question, only solar panels that are optimized for indoor/artificial light will work, such as PowerFilm’s Indoor Light Series Solar Panels

 The two major differences are light intensity, as we have seen, and light spectrum or “color”.